-Balance at 31 March 2018 2019 Carrying Amount Fair Value Carrying Amount Fair Value £'000 £'000 £'000 £'000 PWLB Long Term Creditors (266,254) (296,029) (294,753) (332,070) PWLB Short Term Creditors (1,501) (5,530) (1,501) (3,915) Non-PWLB Long Term Creditors (10,000) (12,898) 0 0 Non-PWLB Short Term Creditors (18,000) (18,000) (15,000) (15,000) LOBO / Money Market (20,000) (30,735) (30,000) (44,446) PFI Liability (51,280) (91,854) (49 , 556) (88,333) Loans and Receivables 15,000 15,000 14,000 14,000
+Balance at 31 March 2019 2020 Carrying Amount Fair Value Carrying Amount Fair Value £'000 £'000 £'000 £'000 PWLB long term liabilities (294,753) (332,070) (308,253) (332,782) PWLB short term liabilities (1,501) (3,915) (11,850) (12,429) Non-PWLB long term liabilities 0 0 (651) (651) Non-PWLB short term liabilities (15,000) (15,000) (29,500) (29,500) LOBO / Money Market (30,000) (44,446) (30,000) (44,337) PFI liability (49,556) (88,333) (47,633) (80,376) Investments 14,000 14,000 22,078 22,078

-The fair value of Public Works Loan Board (PWLB) loans of £332.070m measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date, which has been assumed as the new borrowing rates available from the PWLB.
+The fair value of Public Works Loan Board (PWLB) loans of £342.889m measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date, which has been assumed as the new borrowing rates available from the PWLB.
 The difference between the carrying amount and the fair value measures the additional interest that the authority will pay over the remaining terms of the loans under the agreements with the PWLB, against what would be paid if the loans were at prevailing market rates.
 However, the authority has a continuing ability to borrow at concessionary rates from the PWLB rather than from the markets, termed the PWLB Certainty interest rates.

 A supplementary measure of the fair value as a result of its PWLB commitments for fixed rate loans is to compare the terms of these loans with the PWLB redemption interest rates.
-If a value is calculated on this basis, the carrying amount of £294.753m would be valued at £382.461m.
-But, if the authority were to seek to avoid the projected loss by repaying the loans to the PWLB, the PWLB would raise a penalty charge, based on the redemption interest rates, for early redemption of £46.475m for the additional interest that will not now be paid.
-The exit price for the PWLB loans including the penalty charge would be £428.936m.
+If a value is calculated on this basis, the carrying amount of £308.253m would be valued at £345.211m.
+But, if the authority were to seek to avoid the projected loss by repaying the loans to the PWLB, the PWLB would raise a penalty charge, based on the redemption interest rates, for early redemption of £98.163m for the additional interest that will not now be paid.
+The exit price for the PWLB loans including the penalty charge would be £443.374m.

 The fair values of assets or liabilities shown above are higher or lower than the carrying amount because the Authority's portfolio includes a number of fixed rate loans where the interest rate varies over the prevailing rates at the Balance Sheet date.
 This shows notional future gains/losses (based on economic conditions at 31 March) arising from a commitment to pay or receive interest at market rates that differ from the current market at the balance sheet date.
 This includes the PFI liability which has a higher internal rate of return than current market conditions.
-Premature repayment rate has been used in estimating the PFI fair value, which is expected to be similar to new loan value.
+Premature repayment rate has been used in estimating the PFI fair value, which is expected to be similar to new loan value and includes the penalty charge that would be expected by the market in ending the term early.